whisky-actual/JAS-39-C-by-Whisky-Acutal/README.md

 Find the full list of bugs and enhancements at https://github.com/whisky-actual/Community-JF-39/issues

 ## Installation
--Download the latest release at https://github.com/whisky-actual/JAS-39-C-by-Whisky-Acutal/releases select assets
+Download the latest release at https://github.com/whisky-actual/JAS-39-C-by-Whisky-Acutal/releases --> Select the ZIPED assets:
 - The JF-39_AI.zip contains the plane and weapons, if you don't own the JF-17 you can still use this as an AI replacement for the JF-17
 - The JF-39_Liveries.zip contains extra liveries (this file is not mandatory)
 - JF-39_Player.zip contains the cockpit, systems, and files needed to fly the JAS-39-C. This will replace the JF-17 cockpit.